iterative/dvc.org/content/blog/2022-07-28-switching-to-dvc-from-jupyter-vscode.md

 `Get params`, `Load training data`, `Train model`, and `Save model` cells from the earlier notebook.

-Next, we'll make a `evaluate.py` file that will take a saved model and get the metrics for how well it performs.
+Next, we'll make an `evaluate.py` file that will take a saved model and get the metrics for how well it performs.
 This file will have the `Set test variables`, `Load model and test data`, `Get model predictions`, `Calculate model performance metrics`, and `Save model performance metrics`